Jessica BonacciContent Writer

 The sales funnel stages in this model go from awareness to interest to desire to action.
 At the top of the funnel, in the awareness stage, people become familiar with your business.
 If they move down to the interest stage, they may be thinking about investing in your product or service.
 Closer to the bottom we have desire, in which someone wants- what you offer.
 And most importantly, at the very bottom, we have the action stage, meaning someone contacts you or makes a purchase.
 Don’t get me wrong.
 While buying habits may have changed, people still go through these “traditional” phases.

 But with so many options online and so many ways to engage with a business, customer journeys can’t be boiled down to one linear path anymore.
-You can even break these marketing funnel stages into smaller phases like engagement, education, justification, etc. The complex customer journey means that optimizing your funnel isn’t as straightforward as it used to be.
+You can even break these marketing funnel stages into smaller phases like engagement, education, justification, etc. The complex customer journey means that optimizing your sales cycle isn’t as straightforward as it used to be.
 Nonetheless, I have some tips to help you capture more leads and sales for your business.

 3 sales funnel optimization strategies